HunterGReynolds/huntergreynolds.github.io/_posts/2024-12-06-gameboy_hello_world.md

 need to use the blank space.
 We have our font tileset, and now we're ready to start using it.

 ## Creating a Tilemap

+>I'm going to be using _$XX_ notation for hexadecimal, because that's how you're going to be seeing it in the assembly.
+{: .prompt-info}

 So we have a font, but we still have to actually write on something with it.
 For this, we're going to use a tilemap that will be applied to the background.
 The tilemap is a sequence of tile indices, starting from the top row.
 For this